Treat Yourself to a Wisconsin Dells Halloween

 Trick-or-Treat (OK, all treats) at the Waterpark Resorts

-- The Wilderness Resort goes all out for Halloween, with a trick-or-treat trail on Fridays and Saturdays in October, Halloween cookie decorating, a mini-pumpkin patch by horse-drawn wagon ride, Halloween-themed movies, and a costume contest during the Halloween Bash on Friday, Oct.
-28.
+- The Wilderness Resort goes all out for Halloween, with a trick-or-treat trail, Halloween cookie decorating, a mini-pumpkin patch by horse-drawn wagon ride, Halloween-themed movies, and a costume contest during the Halloween Bash.

 - The Halloween Town at Mt.
 Olympus Water & Theme Park, running all October, is frightfully perfect, with trick-or-treating Saturdays in the indoor theme park, pumpkin painting, and an Underworld Scarezone haunted house.

 - Feel free to howl at the moon when you spend an overnight at Great Wolf Lodge during the month of October.
-This year, their Trick-Or-Treat Trail includes a task – find the five ingredients for the witch’s cauldron needed to reverse the howl-o-ween spell and be rewarded with a big bag of candy.
+Enjoy trick or treating in the lodge's immersive Halloween adventure Trick-Or-Treat Trail.
 There will also be monster bash dance parties where kiddos can dress up as a silly monster from the craft table and dance it out with the resort’s Halloween creatures.

 - At Kalahari Resorts & Conventions, look for Halloween activities for both kids and grown-ups including costume fun and, of course, candy.